Orange County Prospective Projects

 Lost River Market and Deli attracts customers and vendors from a ﬁve county area.
 Many of the customers from outlying areas are attracted to specific goods unique to Lost River vendors, such as fresh, local produce or natural wellness products.
 Using those goods as points of attraction is central for expanding Lost River's customer base from outlying areas.

 - Expand customer base within Orange County and to surrounding counties

 - Create signage and promotional materials

-- Develop outreach strategies
+- Outreach strategies

 - Lost River Market and Deli: Revenue Growth Strategies

 Lost River Market and Deli seeks to remain a sustainable marketplace for the citizens within Orange County and the surrounding area, but expanding revenue and growth is central to its wellbeing.
-Lost River partnered with an IU Business School class in 2016 with one of the co-op’s strong supporters, Leah Thill, who served as the liaison between the classroom and Lost River.
+Lost River partnered with an IU Business School class in 2016 with one of the Co-op’s strong supporters, Leah Thill, who served as the liaison between the classroom and Lost River.
 Almost all of the students' suggestions for revenue growth and sustainability were implemented, including the following: signage to attract Paoli Peaks customers, a new and ﬁrst POS system to track beer sales and margin, and promotions targeting deli-only shoppers.
 Lost River's staﬀ and board have exhibited the capacity and skills to implement new ideas from outside the market community to make positive change and growth.

 - Expand revenue growth by at least 3%

 - Strengthen individual department marketing and sales strategies to increase overall revenue

 Orange County is in the direct line for the viewing of the solar eclipse in 2024.
 After witnessing the vast impact the 2017 solar eclipse had on other small towns, Orange County is seeking to start planning education and outreach events to benefit the community andand to increase the capacity of hosting large volumes of tourists who will visit to view the eclipse.